dessant/label-actions/README.md

 ### Configuring labels and actions

-Labels and actions are specified in a configuration file.
+Labels and actions are specified in a YAML configuration file.
 The following example showcases how desired actions may be declared:

 <!-- prettier-ignore -->